Thinking of putting your money to work with Chocolate Finance? Here’s everything you need to know before diving in.

 Who Owns Chocolate Finance?

-Chocolate Finance is owned and operated by Chocolate Pte.
-Ltd., a Singapore fintech company founded by ex-banking and investment professionals.
+Chocolate Finance is owned and operated by Chocfin Pte Ltd, a Singapore fintech company founded by ex-banking and investment professionals.
 While details of its full shareholder structure aren’t publicly listed, the company has confirmed its regulatory oversight under the Monetary Authority of Singapore (MAS).

 Chocolate Finance Interest Rates

-Chocolate Finance offers promotional interest rates on both SGD and USD balances.
+Chocolate Finance offers promotional interest rates on both SGD and USD balances, backed by its Top-Up Programme during the qualifying period.

 SGD Account